 Today's route is a little longer and takes you to the small historic town of Montellano along cycle tracks and winding country roads.
 You will pass several small traditional towns along the way where you can stop for a refreshing beer and a chilled 'Jerez'!
 Tonight's 'hacienda' hotel is a real favourite amongst our customers and could be the perfect opportunity to take an extra night if you fancy having a rest day by the pool surrounded only by olive and almond groves and the sounds of nature.

 42 miles (68 km) / Climb: 594 m

 Day 4: Montellano to Arcos de la Frontera

-From Montellano you can see the mountains of Grazalema in the distance, you will experience some hills but not mountains today.
-Today´s cycle takes you into pristine mediterranean forrest of great beauty.
-Most of the cycle is along very quiet country roads except for a section of about 8 kms along a "Via Verde" (disused railway line now used as a cycle lane).
-You will cycle past the typically andalucian town of Puerto Serrano: a good place to stop for lunch.
+From here you will enjoy cycling amongst beautiful Mediterranean woodland along the river Guadalete to reach another legendary hilltop city: Arcos de la Frontera, considered one of the most photogenic towns in Spain.
+From Montellano you can see the mountains of Grazalema in the distance.
+Most of the cycle is along very quiet country roads and a "Via Verde" (pretty railway line now converted into a cycle lane).
+You will cycle past the typically andalucian town of Puerto Serrano: a good place to stop for lunch!